UrstrulyBhavana/FlavorFiesta-Food-Ordering-App/README.md

-# Flavor Fiesta: Food Ordering App
+# Flavour Fiesta: Food Ordering App

 ---

 ## Overview :-

-Welcome to **Flavor Fiesta**, your ultimate destination for hassle-free food ordering.
+Welcome to **Flavour Fiesta**, your ultimate destination for hassle-free food ordering.
 This application connects you with top local restaurants and chefs, providing an easy and enjoyable way to discover, order, and savor delicious food.

 ---